N. Provisions, contingent liabilities and contingent assets

 (ii) Defined benefit plan:

 The Company makes annual contribution to a gratuity fund administered by trustees and managed by Life Insurance Corporation of India (LIC).
-Every employee is entitled to a benefit equivalent to fifteen days' salary last drawn for each completed year of service in line with the Payment of Gratuity Act, 1972.
+Every employee is entitled to a benefit equivalent to fifteen days' salary last drawn for each completed year of service in line with the Code on Social Security, 2020.
 The same is payable at the time of separation from the Company, subject to a service period of 5 years, or retirement, whichever is earlier.

 The defined benefit plan exposes the Company to actuarial risks such as longevity risk, interest rate risk and market/ investment risk.